DQ Config (YAML)

 Thresholds

 The thresholds object defines the pass/fail criteria for checks that produce a numeric value (primarily sql_metric).
-If omitted, the platform uses type-specific default evaluation logic.
+If omitted, the platform uses type-specific default evaluation logic (e.g., null_check uses max_null_percentage, freshness_check uses max_age_hours).

 | Key | Type | Description |